26-Year-Old Defenseman – Carolina Hurricanes

 Justin Faulk Contract Information:

-Signed a three-year contract with Carolina in April of 2011.
+Signed a six-year, $29 million contract extension with the Panthers in March of 2014.

 To instantly reveal our fantasy analysis of every player – including Justin Faulk – simply subscribe now.

 |2017-18 Proj||25||NHL||CAR||77||Subscribe now to see our 2017-18 projections for Justin Faulk|

 Age is determined on October 1st of each season.No Yes

 Justin Faulk: Past News Updates ( ▲ View most recent update )

 Faulk had a terrific start to the 2015-16 season with 30 points in his first 36 games leading up to Dec.
 27, but faded badly after that.
 He had just four points in his next 18 games before suffering an ankle injury in early February, missing the better part of six weeks, and returning for the Hurricanes' last nine regular season games.
 Faulk remains one of the game's better offensive defensemen, however, he continues to be hampered by a weak supporting cast, and also needs to show he can maintain a strong level of consistency for a full season.
 He should definitely be on your draft list next year, but don't overpay to get him